 Galesburg Promise is built on the belief that education is the key to regional vitality and economic development.
-It was established by the City of Galesburg and offers an incentive for students to graduate from high school and an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.
+The City of Galesburg established and funds this grant.
+The purpose of the grant is to provide an incentive for students to graduate from high school and provide an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.

 - Submit Initial Application for the scholarship the year your graduate or the following year

-Go to fafsa.ed.gov to complete the Free Application for Federal Student Aid (FAFSA) to apply for both federal and state financial aid.
-Carl Sandburg College’s code is 007265.
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov to apply for both federal and state financial aid.
+Carl Sandburg College's code is 007265. *New, the FAFSA application period has changed.
+Students will begin applying October 1, 2016 for 2017-18 financial aid and will report income from 2015.

-Send to: Carl Sandburg College, Attn: Admissions, 2400 Tom L. Wilson Blvd., Galesburg, IL 61401.
-A current transcript is required to be awarded Galesburg Promise.
-A final transcript documenting graduation is required before funds may be applied to your account.
+- Submit official high school transcripts (7th semester accepted for awarding).
+Send to Carl Sandburg College, Attn: Admissions, 2400 Tom L Wilson Blvd, Galesburg, IL 61401.
+A final high school transcript verifying graduation is required before funds can be applied to the student's account.

 Scholarships are awarded on a first come, first serve basis to eligible students as long as funds are available.
 Students should complete their financial aid application as soon as possible to secure funding.